Endomorphisms of varieties and Bott vanishing: Global F-regularity of Fano varieties with an endomorphism

-In this section, we prove that smooth Fano varieties in characteristic $p>0$ that satisfy Bott vanishing are globally $F$-regular (Theorem \ref{Introtheo:global}).
-In particular, this applies to every smooth Fano variety with an int-amplified endomorphism whose degree is invertible in $k$, by Theorem \ref{Introtheo:Bott}.
-More generally, we prove the same implication for Fano varieties with toric singularities (Corollary \ref{cor:toricGFR}).
-It would be interesting to prove this implication for more singular Fano varieties.
+Let $X$ be a Fano variety in characteristic $p>0$ that is strongly $F$-regular (for example, smooth).
+If $X$ admits an int-amplified endomorphism of degree prime to $p$, we will show that $X$ is globally $F$-regular (Theorem \ref{Introtheo:global}).
+(It was known to the experts that a smooth Fano variety satisfying Bott vanishing must be globally $F$-split, by the argument sketched in \cite[Exercise 1.6.4]{fbook}.
+Therefore, when $X$ is smooth, Theorem \ref{Introtheo:global} is an immediate consequence of Theorem \ref{Introtheo:Bott}.)
+Intuitively, ``strongly $F$-regular'' is a strong version of ``klt type'' in characteristic $p$, and ``globally $F$-regular'' is a strong version of ``Fano type''.

-\begin{defn} Let $X$ be a normal variety over a perfect field $k$ of characteristic $p>0$.
-The variety $X$ is \textit{globally $F$-regular} if for every effective Weil divisor $D$ on $X$, there exists an integer $e \geq 1$ such that the composite map
+\begin{defn} Let $X$ be a normal variety over a perfect field $k$ of characteristic $p>0$, and let $B$ be an effective $\Q$-divisor on $X$. \begin{enumerate} \item The pair $(X,B)$ is \textit{globally $F$-regular }if for every effective Weil divisor $D$ on $X$, there is a positive integer $e$ such that the composite map